 Pre-eligibility Information for USDA Foods

-There are four programs within the Commodity Operations Section: three USDA Foods Programs (Food Distribution Program (FDP), The Emergency Food Assistance Program (TEFAP) and Commodity Supplemental Food Program (CSFP) and the Senior Farmers Market Nutrition Program (SFMNP).
+There are four programs within the Commodity Operations Section: three USDA Foods Programs (Food Distribution Program (FDP), The Emergency Food Assistance Program (TEFAP) and Commodity Supplemental Food Program (CSFP) Farmers Market Nutrition Program (FMNP) and the Senior Farmers Market Nutrition Program (SFMNP).

 The FDP, TEFAP and CSFP are USDA federal programs designed to improve the nutritional quality of the diets of program participants, and support agriculture through price supports and removal of food surpluses.

-The SFMNP utilizes farmers to increase seniors consumption of fresh fruits and vegetables and provide opportunities for farmers to sell their produce locally.
+The FMNP and SFMNP utilize farmers to increase consumption of fresh fruits and vegetables and provide opportunities for farmers to sell their produce locally.

 Food Distribution Program

 Public, charter and private schools as well as residential child care institutions (RCCIs) participating in the National School Lunch Program (NSLP) are eligible to receive an entitlement dollar amount of USDA Foods based on the number of reimbursable lunches served during the previous school year multiplied by the federal rate of assistance per meal.
 NSLP and School Breakfast Program (SBP) operators may opt to:

 Sponsors eligible to receive USDA Foods under the Summer Food Service Program (SFSP) include: